haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/vault/module-configuration.md

 You need to add dependencies on the Magento_Vault模块 in the payment method's `composer.json` and `module.xml` files.

-## Example: adding Vault module dependencies for the Braintree payment method
+## 例如: adding Vault module dependencies for the Braintree payment method

 `app/code/Magento/Braintree/composer.json`: